Don's "Whom We Might Be" Story

 ( 25km per second ),

-impacting the Earth at the tip of the Yucatan Peninsula in Mexico, penetrating the Earth's crust down to a depth of several kilometers.
+impacting the Earth at the tip of the Yucatan Peninsula in Mexico and it penetrated the Earth's crust down to a depth of several kilometers.

-This vaporized the ocean, completely melting & shattering the entire Yucatan Peninsula—its rock was composed of carbonate and sulphate, creating a deep crater
+This vaporized the ocean, completely melting & shattering the entire Yucatan Peninsula—the asteroid's rock was composed of carbonate & sulphate, and created a deep crater

 ( now named